-Do APA's rules feel arbitrary to you?
-Believe it or not, there are clear reasons for these guidelines that are directly related to your work as a scholar.
+APA Style rules may feel arbitrary, but there are reasons for these guidelines that are directly related to your work as a scholar.
+Join us for an overview of

 In this second of two APA sessions, Writing Center staff members will discuss nontraditional APA citations and reference entries, with an emphasis on those that are common to Walden assignments.
 We will provide guidance on citing discussion posts, course videos, and other sources that are required at Walden but not explored thoroughly in the APA manual.
 Participants will receive links and other tools for helping students master these formats.